 The New Jersey Turnpike Authority (NJTA, or Authority) is proposing reconstruction of and capacity enhancements to the Newark Bay - Hudson County Extension (NB-HCE) from its Western Terminus at New Jersey Turnpike Interchange 14 (I-78, US Route 1&9 and Newark Airport) in Newark to Interchange 14A (NJ Route 440) in Bayonne and Jersey City (the Interchange 14 to Interchange 14A Project, or the Project).
 The Project is part of a long-term Program by the Authority to improve the entire NB-HCE between Interchange 14 and the NB-HCE's Eastern Terminus at the Jersey Avenue signalized intersections with 12th Street and 14th Street in Jersey City.
-While traffic forecasts were performed to determine the traffic volume demands for the full long-term Program limits (the length of the NB-HCE corridor), this NB-HCE Traffic Analysis Report - Interchange 14 to Interchange 14A focuses on the portion of the analysis of the proposed improvements between Interchange 14 and Interchange 14A as an independent Project.
+While traffic forecasts were performed to determine the traffic volume demands for the full long-term Program limits (the length of the NB-HCE corridor), this NB-HCE Traffic Analysis Report - Interchange 14 to Interchange 14 and Interchange 14A as an independent Project.